Articles , Cases , Glossary

 Brand voice, tone, and character

-Mascots are a strong way to transfer and support the general tone and voice which is the foundation of a brand strategy.
-Custom characters usually reflect the most important feature of the product and transfer the idea in a fast and harmonic way.
+Mascots are a strong way to convey and reinforce the brand’s tone and voice, which is the foundation of a brand strategy.
+Custom characters usually reflect the most important feature of the product and convey the idea in a fast and harmonious way.
 What’s more, it enables a creative team to send the key message to the user: with a mascot, it won’t take long to understand if the product is serious or entertaining, lively or calm, business-like or easy-breeze, highly private or broadly social, and so on and so forth.

 Emotional appeal

 Although we tend to believe that logic and common sense rule our actions, a big part of the decision-making process relies on emotional appeal.
-A mascot is one of the well-checked methods to provide emotional triggers and feedback, let the interface or brand speak the user’s language.
-This way it makes the product more user-centered.
+A mascot is one of the well-established methods to provide emotional triggers and feedback, letting the interface or brand speak the user’s language.
+This way, it makes the product more user-centered.

 babysitting landing page